deezer/MultilingualMusicGenreEmbedding/README.md

 The projects consists of three parts:
 - `mmge/data_preparation`: collect and prepare data required for learning music genre embeddings and for evaluation.
 - `mmge/embeddings_learning`: learn English-language only or multilingual music genre embeddings.
+- `mmge/tag_translation`: perform and evaluate cross-source English-language only and cross-lingual music genre translation.

-- `mmge/tag_translation`: reproduce translation experiments with multi-source English-language only music genres (for more details see our [ISMIR 2018](https://github.com/deezer/MusicGenreTranslation) publication, *Leveraging knowledge bases and parallel annotations for music genre translation*) or with multilingual music genres (currently, three languages are supported :gb: English, :fr: French and :es: Spanish).
+For the cross-source English-language only music genre translation, we compare the translation using the new embeddings with the baseline proposed in our [ISMIR 2018 publication](https://github.com/deezer/MusicGenreTranslation), *Leveraging knowledge bases and parallel annotations for music genre translation*).

+For the cross-lingual music genre translation, we currently support three languages: :gb: English, :fr: French and :es: Spanish.

 ## Installation